The problem was never my mind;

 I’ve moved from not knowing what to make of her

-to being proud to be the granddaughter of such a strong woman.
+to being proud to be the granddaughter of such a resilient woman.

 Oma, I know your life was very hard.